 Signal is also designed to keep as little user data as possible.
-You don’t need to take their word for it.
-Signal is open source, meaning the code is available to anyone.
+You don’t need to take Signal’s word for it.
+It is open source, meaning the code is available to anyone.
 This is especially important because it helps independent specialists ensure it works as intended.
-In fact, when asked by a court to disclose what data they had on a targeted user, they had almost nothing: a phone number, registration date, and the last login date.
+In fact, when asked by a court to disclose what data it had on a targeted user, Signal kept almost nothing: just a phone number, registration date, and the last login date.

-Click the pencil icon to select a friend to talk to.
+Press the pencil icon to select a friend to talk to.

-Normally when you take a photo or save an image to your smartphone, it’s saved to your camera roll, making it available to any app with permission to read photos on your phone.
+Normally, when you take a photo or save an image to your smartphone, it’s saved to your camera roll, making it available to any app with permission to read photos on your phone.
 In some cases, these apps are tightly integrated in the operating system, such as Google’s Android or Apple’s iOS.
 Both the Google Photos app on Android and the Photos app on iPhones are designed to allow users to easily back up their photos, which creates a copy in either Google Drive or iCloud.

 But what if you don’t want those photos to be accessible to any app?
 What if you don’t want backups?
 Signal allows you to take photos within only the app, so the photos never touch the camera roll unless you choose to save them.
 This also means they won’t be leaked to other services that may read or back up your camera roll, such as Google Drive or iCloud.

 Within a conversation, you can send photos by pressing the camera icon at the bottom of the screen.
 It will feel a lot like your regular camera app, but from here, your photos are not saved to the camera roll.

 It might sound obvious, but end-to-end encryption also can’t protect against anyone with access to your device.
-That means anyone with physical access to your unlocked phone can see your photos just fine.
-Consider enabling disappearing messages to minimize risk in case your phone (or your partner’s phone) is ever lost or stolen.
+That means someone with physical access to your unlocked phone can see your photos just fine.
+Consider enabling disappearing messages to minimize risk in case your phone (or your conversational partner’s phone) is ever lost or stolen.

-It’s also important to know that encryption won’t help if your device or your partner’s device is compromised with malware.
+It’s also important to know that encryption won’t help if your device or your conversational partner’s device is compromised with malware.
 For example: Some kinds of malware are designed to take screenshots or a screen recording and send them to a remote hacker.
-The single best thing you can do to prevent this is install new software updates for Signal and your device itself.
+The single best thing you can do to prevent this is to install new software updates for Signal and for your device itself.
 Software updates may include security fixes that help defend against malware.
 Install them as soon as possible.